elastic/eui/GOVERNANCE.md

 You can interact with us by:
 - Subbmitting a Github issue
-- Contacting us at #eui on Slack (Internal to Elastic)
+- Contacting us at #eui on Slack (internal to Elastic)

 Ideally, we can help you find a way to work within what EUI provides.
 If not, proceed to step 3 or 4!